brooklynrail/brooklynrail-platform/content/events/2023/04/camargo-foundation.md

 ---
 title: Camargo Foundation
-deck: "Featuring Alex Marzano-Lesnevich, Julie Chénot, Juliette Baux, and Amanda Millet-Sorsa "
+deck: Featuring Alex Marzano-Lesnevich, Julie Chénot, Juliette Baux, and Amanda Millet-Sorsa, with Samira Negrouche
 summary: Camargo Foundation Executive Director Julie Chénot, External Relations and Development manager Juliette Baux, and author Alex Marzano-Lesnevich join Rail contributor Amanda Millet-Sorsa for a conversation.
 We conclude with a